State Taxes at a Glance – Michigan

 Sales Tax – unlike many other states Michigan has a single sales tax rate, at the state level.
 The state rate is 6.00%

-Property Taxes in Michigan – The average property tax rate for residential property in the state of Michigan is 1.44% making it more expensive than other states (the national median is 0.93%).
-The state of Michigan does have a homestead tax credit, if you meet certain requirements.
+Property Taxes in Michigan – The average property tax rate for residential property in the state of Michigan is 1.38% making it more expensive than other states (the national average is 1.08%).

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three:

 - Wage Base – Michigan has a wage base of $9,500

 - UI Rates – range from 0.06% to 10.30% which is high for UI

 - Schedules – Michigan has multiple rate schedules regarding UI

 Michigan is an inexpensive state to open an LLC.
 Here are some important facts:

 - Michigan’s annual LLC fee at only $25.

 - When you register with the state, you pay a one time fee of $50